tipsman360/mehedibd24/README.md

 # mehedibd24
-mytest file will be added here. this is only educational purposes.
+My test file will be added here.
+This is only educational purposes only.